yamakavitha81-max/Number_Guessing_Game/README.md

 # Number Guessing Game

 ## Description

 A Python-based Number Guessing Game where the computer randomly selects a number, and the player tries to guess it within a limited number of attempts.
+The game provides hints after each guess and tracks the player's best score.

 ## Features

-- Three difficulty levels:
+* Three difficulty levels:

-  - Easy (1–50)
+  * Easy (1–50)
-  - Medium (1–100)
+  * Medium (1–100)
-  - Hard (1–200)
+  * Hard (1–200)
-- Random number generation
+* Random number generation
-- Limited attempts
+* Limited attempts
-- "Too High" and "Too Low" hints
+* "Too High" and "Too Low" hints
-- Input validation
+* Input validation
-- Play Again option
+* Play Again option
-- Best Score tracking
+* Best Score tracking

 ## Technologies Used

-- Python
+* Python 3
-- Random Module
+* Random Module

 ## How to Run